Azure/azure-storage-fuse/README.md

 ## Installation
 You can install blobfuse from the Linux Software Repository for Microsoft products.
 The process is explained in the [blobfuse installation](https://github.com/Azure/azure-storage-fuse/wiki/1.-Installation) page.
 Alternatively, you can clone this repository, install the dependencies (fuse, libcurl, gcrypt and GnuTLS) and build from source code.
 See details in the [wiki](https://github.com/Azure/azure-storage-fuse/wiki/1.-Installation#build-from-source).

+## Submodule
+blobfuse uses azure-storage-cpplite as the SDK to communicate with Azure Storage services, therefore include it as Github submodule.
+To initialize azure-storage-cpplite, use `git submodule update --init`.

 ## Usage

 ### Mounting